-Based on our current business plan, we believe that our existing cash and cash equivalents as of September 30, 2016 will be sufficient to fund our projected operating requirements through the end of 2017.
-We expect that these funds will not be sufficient to enable us to complete all necessary development of our product candidates other than Twirla, complete validation of our commercial manufacturing process or commercially launch Twirla or our other current product candidates.
+Based on our current business plan, we believe that our cash and cash equivalents as of March 31, 2017 will be sufficient to meet our operating requirements into the second quarter of 2018.
+Our current business plan assumes resubmission of the NDA for Twirla by the end of the second quarter of 2017, a six month FDA review of our resubmission and successful completion of validation of its commercial manufacturing process in coordination with the commercialization of Twirla.
+We expect that these funds will not be sufficient to enable us to complete all necessary development of our product candidates other than Twirla, or commercially launch Twirla or our other current product candidates.
 Accordingly, we will be required to obtain further funding through other public or private offerings, debt financing, collaboration or licensing arrangements or other sources.
 Adequate additional funding may not be available to us on acceptable terms, or at all.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.
-Our forecast of the period of time through which our financial resources will be adequate to support our operating requirements is a forward- looking statement and involves risks and uncertainties, and actual results could vary as a result of a number of factors, including the factors discussed elsewhere in this "Risk Factors" section.
+Our forecast of the period of time through which our financial resources will be adequate to support our operating requirements is a forward-looking statement and involves risks and uncertainties, and actual results could vary as a result of a number of factors, including the factors discussed elsewhere in this "Risk Factors" section.
 We have based this estimate on a number of assumptions that may prove to be wrong, and changing circumstances beyond our control may cause us to consume capital more rapidly than we currently anticipate.
 Our inability to obtain additional funding when we need it could seriously harm our business.